Towards Understanding the Condensation of Neural Networks at Initial Training: Initial condensation of input weights

 \subsection{Experimental setup}

-For Synthetic dataset and MNIST: Throughout this work, we use fully-connected neural network with size, $d$-$m$-$\cdots$-$m$-$d_{out}$.
+For synthetic dataset: Throughout this work, we use fully-connected neural network with size, $d$-$m$-$\cdots$-$m$-$d_{\mathrm{out}}$.
 The input dimension $d$ is determined by the training data.
-The output dimension is $d_{out}=1$ for synthetic data and $d_{out}=10$ for MNIST.
+The output dimension is $d_{\mathrm{out}}=1$.
 The number of hidden neurons $m$ is specified in each experiment.
-All parameters are initialized by a Gaussian distribution $N(0,var)$.
+All parameters are initialized by a Gaussian distribution $N(0,\mathrm{var})$.
 The total data size is $n$.
-The training method is Adam with full batch, learning rate $lr$ and MSE loss.
-For synthetic data, we sample the training data uniformly from a sub-domain of $\sR^{d}$.
+The training method is Adam with full batch, learning rate $\mathrm{lr}$ and MSE loss.
+We sample the training data uniformly from a sub-domain of $\sR^{d}$. {\it The sampling range and the target function are chosen randomly to show the generality of our experiments.}

-For CIFAR10 and CIFAR100 dataset: We use Resnet18-like neural network, which has been describe in Fig. \ref{fig:resnet} thoroughly.
-The input dimension $d$ is determined by the training data.
-The output dimension is $d_{out}=10$ for CIFAR10 and $d_{out}=100$ for CIFAR100.
-All parameters are initialized by a Gaussian distribution $N(0,var)$.
+For CIFAR10 dataset: We use Resnet18-like neural network, which has been described in Fig. \ref{CIFAR 10}, and the input dimension is $d=32 \times 32 \times 3$.
+The output dimension is $d_{\mathrm{out}}=10$.
+All parameters are initialized by a Gaussian distribution $N(0,\mathrm{var})$.
 The total data size is $n$.
-The training method is Adam with batch size 128, learning rate $lr$ and Cross-entropy loss.
+The training method is Adam with batch size 128, learning rate $\mathrm{lr}$ and cross-entropy loss.